qfogarty/performance-massage-api/README.md

     npm run start

 ## Run the tests
 Jest is used to test response data returned from a Firebase Database.
 To run these snapshot tests use the following:

-Jest is used to test response data returned from a Firebase Database.
-To run these snapshot tests use the following:

     npm run test